Understanding Chargeback Thresholds To Protect your Merchant Accounts

 Plus, each dispute represents a cardholder who has been let down or defrauded in some way, reducing overall confidence in the system.

 Everyone (except for fraudsters, perhaps) benefits when chargeback rates go down, so merchants who have difficulty keeping their chargeback rates at normal levels are identified and singled out for remediation programs and, ultimately, account termination.

 It’s not uncommon for merchants in certain markets to land on the wrong side of their chargeback threshold on occasion.
-By understanding the chargeback ratios and thresholds that apply to them, figuring out where their chargebacks are coming from, and executing a plan to get their disputes under control, these merchants can avoid a worst-case scenario from coming to pass.
+By understanding the chargeback ratios and thresholds that apply to them, figuring out where their chargebacks are coming from, and executing a plan to get their disputes under control, these merchants can avoid the worst-case scenario.

-Keep in mind that the thresholds and ratios provided below may not be applicable for all regions and merchant category codes, and that acquiring banks and payment processors may impose their own fees and restrictions in addition to those mandated by the card networks.
+We'll go over the standard thresholds for Visa and Mastercard, but keep in mind that the information provided may not apply to merchants in certain regions or with certain merchant category codes, and that acquiring banks and payment processors may impose their own fees and restrictions in addition to those mandated by the card networks.